 AARNet will also provide partners with access to eduroam, a global network access service that provides students and teachers with seamless wireless and internet connectivity when moving to or visiting universities, further learning institutions and research facilities worldwide.

-It is designed to expose students and their teachers to new ideas, curriculum content and support opportunities, such as:
+The ‘Ecosystem’ element of the Digital Hub proposal is designed to expose students and their teachers to new ideas, curriculum content and support opportunities, such as:

 - Digital Schools Network enabling collaboration with schools in Asia, the US and NZ